Killed Brownian motion with a prescribed lifetime distribution and models of default: Numerical results

 We have thus observed that computing the price of a contingent claim reduces to solving certain PDEs with coefficients depending on the path of the asset price.

-\section{Numerical Results}
+\section{Numerical results}

 In this section we present the results of some numerical experiments.
-We solved the PDE/ODE system \eqref{e_PDEODE} using the pseudo-spectral Implicit-Explicit Fourth Order Runge-Kutta scheme ARK4(3)6L[2]SA-ERK, taking 8192 nodes and period 16, developed in \cite{MR03}.
-For the function $\psi$ we used the Fej\'{e}r kernel of order 512 applied to the indicator of the set $\{x \in \mathbb{R} : x < 0\}$; in other words $\psi$ is the Ces\`{a}ro sum of the truncated Fourier series of order 512 of the indicator of the set $\{x \in \mathbb{R} : x < 0\}$.
-The time horizon was taken to be $T=8$, the initial distribution of the credit index process $Y$ was taken to be normal ($Y_0 \sim N(0,\sigma^2)$ with standard deviations $\sigma=0.0625, 0.125, 0.25, 0.5$), and the time to default was taken to have an exponential distribution ($G(t)=e^{-\nu t}$ with rates $\nu=0.0625, 0.125, 0.25, 0.5$).
-We show the resulting barrier $b$ in Figure \ref{figur}.
-We also show the relative error between the survival function $G(t)$ and the numerically computed value of $\int_{\mathbb{R}}u(x,t)\,dx$ (recall \eqref{e_PDE}), and the relative error between the hazard rate $-g(t)/G(t)$ and the numerically computed value of $\int_{\mathbb{R}}\psi(x-b(t))u(x,t)\,dx / \int_{\mathbb{R}}u(x,t)\,dx$ (recall \eqref{e_gpsi}).
+We solved the PDE/ODE system (\ref{ePDEODE}) using the pseudo-spectral implicit-explicit fourth order Runge--Kutta scheme ARK4(3)6L[2]SA-ERK, taking 8192 nodes and period 16, developed in \cite{MR03}.
+For the function $\psi$ we used the Fej\'{e}r kernel of order 512 applied to the indicator of the set $\{x \in\mathbb{R} \dvtx x < 0\}$; in other words $\psi$ is the Ces\`{a}ro sum of the truncated Fourier series of order 512 of the indicator of the set $\{x \in\mathbb{R} \dvtx x < 0\}$.
+The time horizon was taken to be $T=8$, the initial distribution of the credit index process $Y$ was taken to be normal [$Y_0 \sim N(0,\sigma^2)$ with standard deviation $\sigma=0.25$], and the time to default was taken to have an exponential distribution [$G(t)=e^{-\nu t}$ with rates $\nu=0.0625, 0.125, 0.25, 0.5$].